openwisp/ansible-openwisp2-imagegenerator/README.md

 **tag**: `compile`

-The OpenWRT source is compiled in order to produce something called "[Image Generator](https://openwrt.org/docs/guide-user/additional-software/imagebuilder)".
+The OpenWrt source is compiled in order to produce something called "[Image Generator](https://openwrt.org/docs/guide-user/additional-software/imagebuilder)".
 The *image generator* is an archive that contains the precompiled packages and a special `Makefile` that will be used to generate the customized images for each organization.